 4. Employee mental health & wellbeing

 It's been a bumpy time for many employees.
-Some of them are struggling with the rising cost of living, uncertainty, overwork, and challenging situations at home, working remotely in shared accommodation or balancing work with home-schooling or caring responsibilities.
+Some of them struggle with the rising cost of living, uncertainty, overwork, and challenging situations at home, working remotely in shared accommodation or balancing work with home-schooling or caring responsibilities.
 More and more workers are reporting exhaustion and burnout.

 Companies need to consider moving away from the traditional physical wellbeing model that emphasises injury and accident prevention to a more holistic approach that incorporates mental wellbeing and focuses on preventing stress, burnout, and conflict.

-Another trending issue is psychological safety - developing a culture where people are not afraid to speak up when mistakes are made and, at the same time, are not blamed when things go wrong.
+Another trending issue is psychological safety - developing a culture where people are not afraid to speak up when they make mistakes and, at the same time, are not blamed when things go wrong.

 Creating a healthy culture builds trust, makes people feel more valued, reduces mistakes, and encourages employee engagement and retention.

-- Consider bereavement policies - create or update the policies and practices in place for those coping with loss.
+- Consider bereavement policies - create or update policies and practices for those coping with loss.